billyburly/temphumid-display/README.md

-When setting up, you must create the img folder: mkdir img
+When setting up, you must create the img and dev folders: mkdir img dev